DeepSkyFire/AntiNekoError/README.md

 3. `python3 server.py` on server and `python3 client.py` on client.
 (Or you can use `screen` to stay in the background on server.)
 4. I recommend you use the `Poi browser` to play the KanColle.

-# Attention!
-If you live in mainland China, Please use Client proxy of other proxy soft and setting obfs plugin.
+*Attention!
+If you live in mainland China, Please use Client proxy of other proxy soft and setting obfs plugin.*

+# It's an outdated and deprecated solution, so I'm making it public.
+I do not continue to maintain this project.